 East Liberty Location: unknown Description: none found

-Eight Square – Chester Township Location: 40.857986 -82.068183 on Smithville Western Rd (Co Hwy 86) along Little Killbuck Creek between Lattasburg Rd and Rutt Rd Remnants: Eight Square Mennonite Church and Cemetery and former town hall and large school at the GPS coordinates, old houses and farm buildings in the area Description: Eight Square is a sort of one-stop shop as far as exploring and photography goes.
+Eight Square – Chester Township Location: 40.857986 -82.068183 on Smithville Western Rd (Co Hwy 86) along Little Killbuck Creek between Lattasburg Rd and Rutt Rd Remnants: Eight Square Mennonite Church and Cemetery and large former school at the GPS coordinates, old houses and farm buildings in the area Description: Eight Square is a sort of one-stop shop as far as exploring and photography goes.
 All of its main remnants are lined up in a row on the north side of Smithville Western Rd.
 The town was named after an octagon shaped school that once stood next to the cemetery.
 The public buildings were constructed on land acquired from the farm of Joseph Hagerman (1837 – 1927) and Elizabeth Hagerman (1829 – 1902) who were buried with relatives and other early residents in the cemetery.
 George Dintaman (1821 – 1881) owned a blacksmith shop just west of the GPS coordinates in the southwest corner of the intersection of Smithville Western Rd and SR 302 (Lattasburg Rd).
 He was also buried with relatives in the cemetery.
 The present wood frame Mennonite Church was constructed in 1873 and replaced an older log meeting house.
 The former school that is still standing was built in 1922 and is now a private residence.
 It’s unknown exactly when the octagon school existed, but a school and township house were pinpointed at the same spot on the county maps and atlases dating back to 1856.
 The township house was reportedly moved Bates Rd and became part of the Chester Township Garage.
 There were also several other local schools and churches on the outskirts of Eight Square that were pinpointed on the mid-1800s to early 1900s county maps and atlases.